What We’re doing:

 “With certain artists and genres there’s a wall; an unadmitted barrier between venues, promoters and a potentially wider audience.
 Flyover Show breaks down these constraints of culture and class, bringing world renowned acts right into the heart of our community.”
 Soweto Kinch

 Why unconventional locations

 Hockley is a deliberate choice of location, as an area often branded as rife with gun crime and racial tension.
 Soweto’s response is to reframe that narrative and transform it into a place known for promoting creative opportunity and expression.
-Being situated under a flyover is an advantage from acoustic point of view, the area couldn’t be better.
+Being situated under a flyover is an advantage from acoustic point of view for instance, the area couldn’t be better.
 The open space of the flyover underpass produces a resounding base boom, turning it into an urban amphitheatre for the many musicians that perform.

 Flyover Show seeks to reclaim neglected urban spaces and in doing so nurture and promote local artistic talent, particularly from our community.
 Ever since The Drum closed two years ago, Birmingham lacks a building-based creative space for diverse and minority artists to develop their work.
 Flyover Show offers an exciting alternative, taking run-down outdoor spaces and turning them into dynamic stage sets, urban art galleries and buzzing creative hubs.

 “Its power lies in affirming positive associations with the local community.”
 Soweto Kinch

 Finally, we’re looking for partners to sponsor the event.
 They can benefit from having their brand advertised to 6000 attendees.
 As well as during the festival advertising can be via social media and through event founder, BBC presenter and popular international jazz artist, Soweto Kinch (sponsorship – subject to conditions).